Rickybarb5/Blazored.Diagrams/Readme.md

 ## About The Project

-**Blazored.Diagrams** is a comprehensive Blazor component library that allows you to create interactive diagrams entirely within your C# Blazor application.
+**Blazor.Flows** is a comprehensive Blazor component library that allows you to create interactive diagrams entirely within your C# Blazor application.
 It is built to offer maximum flexibility, allowing developers to create custom nodes, links, and implement complex interaction behaviors.

 It provides a strong C# API, accessible via the `IDiagramService`, for managing diagram state, elements (Layers, Nodes, Ports, Links, Groups), and user interactions (panning, zooming, selection).